This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- Your healthcare provider will make marks on your abdomen.
-These marks will help guide your healthcare provider while making incisions (cuts).
-You will be taken to the room where your surgery will be done.
-Your healthcare provider will give you anesthesia medicine to keep you asleep and pain-free during your surgery.
-Your healthcare provider will cut your skin along the marks he made before your surgery.
-He may make cuts above and below your belly button.
+- Your surgeon will make marks on your abdomen.
+These marks will help guide him or her while making incisions.
+You will be given anesthesia medicine to keep you asleep and pain-free during your surgery.
+Your surgeon will cut your skin along the marks.
+He or she may make cuts above and below your belly button.

-- Your healthcare provider will cut out extra fat and skin from your abdomen.
-Your healthcare provider may also suction out extra fat.
-He will then use stitches to tighten your abdomen muscles.
-Your healthcare provider will put thin rubber tubes (drains) in your cut to help remove extra fluid.
-He will also adjust the position of your belly button.
-Your healthcare provider will close your cut using stitches or staples.
-A bandage is used to cover your stitches or staples.
+- Your surgeon will cut out extra fat and skin from your abdomen.
+He or she may also suction out extra fat.
+Stitches will then be used to tighten your abdomen muscles.
+Your surgeon will put drains in to help remove extra fluid.
+He or she will also adjust the position of your belly button.
+Your incision will be closed using stitches or staples.
+A bandage will be used to cover your stitches or staples.
 This bandage keeps the area clean and dry to help prevent infection.

 After your surgery: